 - Previous Next16 of 16Chris Graythen/Getty Images

-- 15 things to see, do and celebrate this monthAll-time best young adult books from the '80s
+- 15 things to see, do and celebrate this monthIncredible Firsts for Women in the 21st Century

 Happiness List1 of 16

 There are plenty of reasons to love February—and nearly all of them have zilch to do with a certain arrow-slinging cherub in a diaper.
 There's spring's early arrival, Prabal Gurung for Target, the Oscars and more.
 Read on for your guide to the best things to see, do and celebrate this month.

 All month: Re-electing the first African-American president to another term in office certainly brings more meaning to February, which is Black History Month.
 It was officially recognized in 1976 by President Gerald Ford and honors notable African-Americans who have changed the course of American history.